 For those in the Pacific Rim, including much of western North America and Australia, it will afford an opportunity to create some special nightscape photos, with a setting ‘red moon’ in the ‘blue hour’ on the cards.
 But before we turn to photography let’s consider just what’s going on here, who’s going to see what, and when…

 Also called a ‘Blood Moon’, a total lunar eclipse is caused by a full Moon passing through Earth’s shadow in space.
 The Moon orbits Earth every 27 days, during which time it passes roughly between the Earth and the Sun (an invisible New Moon) and, 14 days later, moves to the other side of Earth to the Sun (a full Moon).
 The latter sees its near-side 100%-lit by the Sun, but just occasionally it travels precisely through the middle of Earth’s dark circular shadow in space.

 • See also How to photograph the solar eclipse this June

 When that happens – something that can take hours – the only light that can reach the lunar surface has first been filtered through Earth’s atmosphere.
 Short-wavelength blue light from the Sun tends to hit particles in Earth’s atmosphere whereas longer-wavelength red and orange light mostly travels right through.

 The result, of course, is a ‘Blood Moon’, though in truth it’s more of a copper-reddish color.

-Since the Moon is only going to just about enter, then quickly exit, Earth’s central shadow on May 26 2021, this colored ‘totality’ will last only 14 minutes and 30 seconds.
+Since the Moon is only going to just about enter, then quickly exit, Earth’s central shadow early in the morning of May 26 2021, this colored ‘totality’ will last only 14 minutes and 30 seconds.
 So photographers will need to be prepared well in advance.